smkent/monoscad/sovol-sv06-plus/dual-spool-holder/README.md

 [rogerquin's terrific SV06 (Plus) spool holder add-on][rogerquin-spool-holder-for-sovol-sv06], which I'm using with each filament barrel.
 Highly recommended!

+## Previous version

+I created an [earlier dual spool holder model version][v1-model] in TinkerCAD.
+That model is a combined remix of the double-ended nut from [braga3dprint's model][braga3dprint-double-spool-holder] and [Andrew Gipson's model][andrew-gipson-sv06-spool-holder].

 ## Attribution and License

 This model uses the original [Sovol SV06 barrel nut][original-part-link-sv06].